A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

-In the next series of experiments (Fig. \ref{fig:nu4}--\ref{fig:nu2.5}), we focus on the log-form of the coefficient, and carry out a systematic comparison of the single and multi-level QMC methods (``qmc'', ``mlqmc'') with ALS-Cross in the one-iteration version, started from the coefficient as the initial guess (``tt''), as well as with the dimension adaptive sparse grid method (``sg'', for uniform $\mathbf{y}$ only).
-As previously, we compare total CPU times (left plots) and numbers of deterministic solves at the finest level (right plots), plotted against the a posteriori error $\eps$ \eqref{eq:err}.
+In the next experiments (Fig.~\ref{fig:nu4}--\ref{fig:nu2.5}), we focus on the log-uniform and the log-normal coefficients.
+We carry out systematic comparisons of the (tt1 version of the) ALS-Cross method, starting with the coefficient as the initial guess (``tt''), with the single and multilevel QMC methods (``qmc'', ``mlqmc''), as well as with the dimension adaptive sparse grid method (``sg'', for uniform $\mathbf{y}$ only).
+As before, we compare total CPU times (left) and numbers of deterministic solves (right), plotted against the estimate of the total error $\widehat \eps_{\text{tot}}$ in \eqref{eq:err}.

-For the smooth field ($\nu=4$, Fig. \ref{fig:nu4}) the ALS-Cross method is the fastest approach, due to small TT ranks in both the spatial and stochastic TT blocks.
-For level 5 (normal $\mathbf{y}$), for example, it is almost $100$ times faster than the nearest competitor, multilevel QMC.
+For the smooth field ($\nu=3$, Fig.~\ref{fig:nu4}) the ALS-Cross method is the fastest approach, due to small TT ranks in both the spatial and stochastic TT blocks.
+For spatial grid level $5$ ($h=1/512$) with normally distributed $\mathbf{y}$, for example, it is almost $100$ times faster than the nearest competitor, multilevel QMC.
 In the log-uniform case, for lower accuracies, the sparse grid algorithm is the fastest method, since a low polynomial order (and hence a small number of samples) suffices.
-However, the cost grows quite steeply, due to the simultaneous refinement of the spatial and parametric grids (the latter also grows with the total dimension).
+However, due to the simultaneous refinement of the spatial and parametric grids (the latter also grows with the total dimension) the cost grows quite steeply.
 This makes the sparse grid approach significantly slower for higher accuracies in this example.

-The numbers of solves demonstrate a more dramatic difference.
-The TT-based scheme needs to solve only $r_0$ deterministic problems, where $r_0$ grows logarithmically with the tolerance $\eps$, and is almost independent of the spatial grid size.
-However, this is not directly transferable to the cost-error results.
-The stationary 2D diffusion equation on a square grid is relatively easy to solve, so that here the stochastic part contributes significantly to the overall cost.
-For more difficult models (e.g. the time-dependent Navier-Stokes equations in three space dimensions) we expect the deterministic part to become the most time-consuming part.
+The difference in numbers of solves is more dramatic.
+The TT-based scheme needs to solve only $r_0$ deterministic problems, where $r_0$ grows logarithmically with the tolerance $\delta$, and is almost independent of the spatial grid size.
+However, since the stationary 2D diffusion equation on the unit square is relatively easy to solve, this is not directly transferable to the comparison in terms of cost versus error.
+The computation of the TT approximation of the stochastic part contributes significantly to the overall cost.
+For more difficult PDE models (e.g. the time-dependent Navier-Stokes equations in three space dimensions) we expect the deterministic part to become the most time-consuming part.